techCarpenter/garage-wiki/about-me.md

 - > "Actively cultivate inefficiency" - _Range_ by David Epstein
 - Just because you _can_ doesn't mean you _should_
 - Software is just connecting invisible pipelines together and mapping information to the correct locations
+- Communicating Career goals with current coworkers
+  - Tension of loving the people you work with currently, but wanting to move career in a different direction

 ## Look in to...